ipv6guide/ipv6guide.github.io/enterprise/architectural_decisions/index.md

 ---

 When introducing IPv6 there are many architectural questions that have to be answered.
-One of the most fundamental ones is to think about the addressing plan on a high level: what kind of address prefix do you need?
-Are you going to [use IPv6 address from your ISP](use_PA), are you going to [get provider independent addresses](use_PI) or are you going to [get your own huge block of addresses](become_LIR) to be able to assign addresses to all your sites and infrastructure?
+One of the more fundamental ones is to think about the addressing plan on a high level:
+Are you going to [use IPv6 address fromyour ISP](use_PA), are you going to [get provider independent addresses](use_PI) or are you going to [get your own huge block of addresses](become_LIR) to be able to assign addresses to all your sites and infrastructure?
 Each choice has its own [advantages and disadvantages](discuss_PI_PA_LIR) that you'll have to consider.

 If you have chosen to use your own addresses then you need to [make those addresses reachable from the internet](routability).
 Enterprises usually do this by [buying transit connectivity](connect_transit) from one or more ISPs.
-If your enterprise consists of one or a few sites all connected to the same ISP then this is quite straightforward, but there is a popular but complex situation: enterprises that have many sites, sometimes spread over multiple countries or even multiple continents, but still want to use one huge block of addresses to keep a consistent addressing plan.
+If your enterprise consists of one or a few sites and they all connected to the same ISP then this is quite straightforward, but there is a popular yet complex situation: enterprises that have many sites, sometimes spread over multiple countries or even multiple continents, but still want to use one huge block of addresses to keep a consistent addressing plan.
 We explore